xiaoronglv/CKAD-exercises/d.configuration.md

 kubernetes.io > Documentation > Tasks > Inject Data Into Applications > [Distribute Credentials Securely Using Secrets](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)

+> ⚠ Question not answered: what's the best way to follow the 12-factors app methodology and org
+>
+> option1: create different secret for different key.
+This way you can update a single key without having to update the whole secret
+>
+> Pros:
+>
+> - only one functon will be affected when you make a mistake in the secret
+>
+> Cons
+>
+> - need to create different secrets for difference keys, it's verbose.
+>
+> option2: create a secret for each environment.
+This way you can update the whole secret when you need to update a single key.
+>
+> Pros:
+>
+> - easy to manage all secrets for a single environment
+>
+> Cons:
+>
+> - It might be a problem if you have a lot of keys in the secret.
+> - prone to make mistakes when updating one key.

 ### Create a secret called mysecret with the values password=mypass

 <details><summary>show</summary>